stalinb87/switchboard.js/README.md

 This is still on development and the readme will be improved soon

-this is the documentation for the protocol, there is not need of undertan that for use library {
+this is the documentation for the protocol, there is not need of understand that for use library

+ 	{
 		action: 'request' //see posible action values,
 		token: 'xx-yy-zz' //the authentication token